keithmcnulty/scraping/web_scraping_tutorial.md

-Since this will always produce a webpage in exactly the same structure as the one we just scraped, we can now create quite a powerful function that accepts a chart name, date and set of ranks, and returns the entries for that chart on that date in thise ranks.
+Since this will always produce a webpage in exactly the same structure as the one we just scraped, we can now create quite a powerful function that accepts a chart name, date and set of ranks, and returns the entries for that chart on that date in those ranks.

 ``` r
 #' Get billboard chart entries from history